Rare but beautiful: The art of snow

 If this is a dream, please don’t wake me

-Russian-born artist Wassily Kandinsky had an “aha” moment while he was watching Wagner’s opera Lohengrin in Moscow.
+Russian-born artist Wassily Kandinsky had an “aha” moment while watching Wagner’s opera Lohengrin in Moscow.
 It occurred to him that paintings could stir our emotions in much the same way music does.

 A surprisingly colorful landscape with trees, a house, and a mountain in the background.
 There are no people in the painting.
 All of the brushstrokes are vivid and unblended.